 Employment services providers play an important role in setting up an internship placement.
 They ensure the placement is suitable for the young person, evaluate the risks of the placement, and ensure the intern is prepared with the right equipment or training.

-The Department of Jobs and Small Business and employment services providers monitor all PaTH internship placements including through:
+The Department of Education, Skills and Employment and employment services providers monitor all PaTH internship placements including through:

 - data analytics processes